connorgoggans/StockShare/README.md

 # StockShare

-## What is this
+## What is StockShare?
-A simple web app to allow multiple people to share an investment.
+StockShare is a simple web app that makes investing fun by allowing you to democratically share investments with your friends.

 ## Setup
 Standard stuff: